Avinashkumar-git/React.js/README.md

 8.  ### What are Pure Components?

-    Pure components are the components which render the same output for the same state and props.
-In function components, you can achieve these pure components through memoized `React.memo()` API wrapping around the component.
-This API prevents unnecessary re-renders by comparing the previous props and new props using shallow comparison.
-So it will be helpful for performance optimizations.

-    But at the same time, it won't compare the previous state with the current state because function component itself prevents the unnecessary rendering by default when you set the same state again.
+    A React component is considered aPure Component , if it renders the same output for the same state and props value.
+    React provides the "Pure Component " base class for these class component.class components that extend the "Reacxt.PureComponent" class are treated as pure components.
+    It is the same as componet except that Pure Components take care of "ShouldComponentUpdate" by itself. it does the shallow comparison on the state and props data. if the previous state and props data is the same as the nextr props and satate, the compoenet is not Re-rendered.
+    Note- The sate and props are shallow compared.

     The syntactic representation of memoized components looks like below,